cvxpy/cvxpy/README.md

 Object Oriented Optimization
 ---------------------
-Since CVXPY is embedded in Python, you have all the expressive power of a modern object oriented language in constructing CVXPY optimization problems.
-The following section shows the distinction between the classical approach to constructing optimization problems, which focuses on embedding information in matrices, and the object oriented approach possible with CVXPY.
+CVXPY enables an object oriented approach to constructing optimization problems.
+An object oriented approach is simpler and more flexible than the traditional method of constructing problems by embedding information in matrices.

 Consider the max-flow problem with N nodes and E edges.
 You can define the problem explicitly by constructing an N by E incidence matrix A. A[i,j] is +1 if edge j enters node i, -1 if edge j leaves node i, and 0 otherwise.
 The source and sink are the last two edges.
 The problem becomes: